symmetricapi/symmetric-js/README.md

 ## Requirements

-THe built-in sync function requires a fetch compatible function on window/self/ or global.
+The built-in sync function requires a fetch compatible function on window/self/ or global.

 - https://github.com/github/fetch
 - https://github.com/bitinn/node-fetch
 - https://github.com/matthew-andrews/isomorphic-fetch

+**NOTE:** When using create-react-app, fetch is already included.
+No need to add an additional dependency.

 ## Configuration